Whether you need to send promos or connect with leads, commercial text messaging lets you get in front of your audience. Find out how to get started.

 We’ve explained why SMS messages are convenient if your budget is tight.
 But what about if you’re short on time?
 With features like scheduled texts, templates, and autoresponders, text messages actually help you save time.

 Here are just a few ways texting cuts back on busy work:

 Thousands of reputable businesses use texts to reach their customers.
 Unfortunately, there are also some bad players out there who try to take advantage of texting’s impressive engagement rates.
 That’s why there are many laws in place to stop text message spam.

 There are three main organizations you need to know about: the Cellular Telecommunications Industry Association (CTIA), the Mobile Marketing Association (MMA), and the Federal Communications Commission (FCC).
 These are the groups in charge of preventing unwanted spam.

-The first two, the CTIA and MMA, are industry groups who set guidelines and best practices.
-However, it’s the FCC which has the most sweeping power to set the wireless carriers’ regulations, and issue the rules and orders implementing the Telephone Consumer Protection Act (TCPA).
+The first two, the CTIA and MMA, are industry groups that set guidelines and best practices.
+However, it’s the FCC that has the most sweeping power to set the wireless carriers’ regulations and issue the rules and orders implementing the Telephone Consumer Protection Act (TCPA).